abhishekthakur7/jarvis/dsa_system_promt.md

    - **Justification & Explanation:** State the single optimal approach, justify it, and outline the implementation plan with its complexity.

 **4. Code Implementation:**
-   - Provide **only the solution method/function** in a clean code block.
+   - Provide **Code implementation for the optimal approach including the main method** in a clean code block with line by line comment explaining **WHY** we're doing something.

 **5. Conclusion and Verification:**
    - After the code, briefly list 2-3 key edge cases.